Golf Cart Battery Replacement Cost in Europe

 Lithium golf cart batteries cost more because they are not just a box of cells.
 A proper LiFePO4 golf cart battery also includes a BMS, cell balancing, protection logic, a durable case, communication features, and often a dedicated charger or display system.

 • Longer Service Life: LiFePO4 batteries often provide 4,000+ cycles, depending on use, charging habits, temperature, and depth of discharge.
-In normal golf cart use, that can support around 8-10 years of service.
+In normal golf cart use, that can support about 8 to 10 years of service.

 • More Usable Energy: Lead-acid batteries lose voltage more noticeably as they discharge.
 Lithium batteries hold a more stable voltage for most of the discharge cycle, which helps the cart feel more consistent.
 Range depends on total energy capacity, usually measured in Wh or kWh, not Ah alone.